emirkabal/better-instagram-videos/README.md

    - Select the `dist` directory within the project folder.
    - Or you can drag and drop `dist` directory to extensions area.

-The Better Instagram Videos extension should now be installed in your Chrome browser.
+The Better Videos for Instagram extension should now be installed in your Chrome browser.

 ## Legal